dmlc/xgboost/doc/jvm/xgboost4j_spark_tutorial.rst

 .. note:: Use of Python in XGBoost4J-Spark

-  By default, we use the tracker in `dmlc-core <https://github.com/dmlc/dmlc-core/tree/master/tracker>`_ to drive the training with XGBoost4J-Spark.
-It requires Python 2.7+.
+  By default, we use the tracker in `Python package <https://github.com/dmlc/xgboost/blob/master/python-package/xgboost/tracker.py>`_ to drive the training with XGBoost4J-Spark.
+It requires Python 3.6+.
 We also have an experimental Scala version of tracker which can be enabled by passing the parameter ``tracker_conf`` as ``scala``.

 Data Preparation
 ================